Pregnancy in Women with CF

 • Well-controlled blood sugar [8,9]

-Among these factors, lung function may be the most important [8].
-However, pulmonary hypertension and cor pulmonale (right-sided heart failure due to pulmonary disease) are considered contraindications to pregnancy so consultation with a cardiologist may be needed to assess the patient [9].
-Additionally, CF care teams may identify other specific risk factors to consider before determining whether pregnancy is advisable for a given patient.
-To fully assess the viability of a pregnancy, females considering pregnancy may need to consult with a variety of team members, from a dietician, social worker, pharmacist, and respiratory therapist to a mental health provider.
+Among these factors, lung function may be the most important.9 However, pulmonary hypertension and cor pulmonale (right-sided heart failure due to pulmonary disease) are considered contraindications to pregnancy, so consultation with a cardiologist may be needed to assess the patient.[10]
+Additionally, CF care teams may identify other specific risk factors for a given patient before determining whether pregnancy is advisable.

 Medications